As each season in the Wheel of the Year turns,

 It’s breath and bone and song and marrow.

-And It’s your fucking birthright, Womban!
+And It’s your fucking birthright, Woman!

 SHESkool